 My Three Sisters necklace, pictured second from right above, is simply a combination of the Rosewood circle component and three Twig Pendants.

 The principles for forming and weaving the core wires are the same regardless of the size of your focal beads.
-All that you need to change to resize your bead frame are the cut lengths of your core and weaving wires and the size of the mandrels that you use to shape those wires.
+All you need to change to resize your bead frame are the cut lengths of your core and weaving wires and the size of the mandrels that you use to shape those wires.
 You can then fine-tune the gap between your focal beads and your bead frame by using metal spacer beads, if necessary.

 Always keep good notes on the ideal lengths for your core wires and mandrels so you can easily repeat your modified design.